ssuryanarayanan/Qi-Docs/docs/Reading_Data_API.rst

 The order of execution first determines the direction of the method and the starting event using the ``BoundaryType``.
-After the starting event is determined, the filterExpression is applied in the direction requested to determine potential return values.
+After the starting event is determined, the filter is applied in the direction requested to determine potential return values.
 Then, ``skip`` is applied to pass over the specified number of events, including any calculated events.
 Finally, events up to the number specified by count are returned.